abuhurraira/abuhurraira/README.md

 ## Muhammad Abuhurraira

-I'm a **frontend developer** from Pakistan with a strong passion for **cybersecurity**.
+I'm a **web developer** with a strong passion for **cybersecurity**.
 I specialize in building modern, responsive, and user-friendly web applications using cutting-edge technologies.
 Currently, I'm pursuing my **Master of Information Technology (Cyber Security)** at Whitecliffe College, Auckland, where I aim to combine my skills in development with cybersecurity expertise to deliver secure and efficient solutions.

 ---

 ### 🚀 About Me:
 - 🌏 Based in **New Zealand**.
 - 🎓 Pursuing **MIT (Cyber Security)** at Whitecliffe College, Auckland.
-- 💻 Passionate about **frontend development** and **cybersecurity**.
+- 💻 Passionate about **web development** and **cybersecurity**.
 - 🌟 Always eager to learn new technologies and improve my skills.

 ---